LT-IntroToAI-SY2526/assignment-0-lcmccreery/writeup.md

 All answers can be found in the README.md file

 **1. What is the difference between Git and GitHub?**
-Git is a distributed Version Control System (VCS), which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
+Git is a distributed Version Control System which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
+However, Github is an easy-to-use interface used across the software world and beyond to collaborate and maintain the history of projects using the power of Git.

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

-[Your answer here]

 **3. What is a repository and what does it contain?**